 With building projects such as roads, bridges, canals and dams, civil engineering works are a feature of our landscape, leaving a trail of woes behind them.
 Yet if the construction industry is responsible for a large amount of waste and general pollution, it is also well known as the largest industrial employer.
 That’s why, as a key driver in national economies, the building sector has the capacity to propose solutions that will contribute to sustainable development.

 ISO standards and sustainable development

 Rio de Janeiro’s 1992 conference put sustainable development clearly on the political agenda.
 More than twenty years on, the issue is more relevant than ever.
-From carbon footprint to community infrastructures and the many environmental challenges that businesses face, ISO has a comprehensive range of standards that can help businesses and organizations all over the world make progress in the three pillars of sustainable development – the environment, economy and society.
+From carbon footprint to community infrastructures, sustainable events and the many environmental challenges that businesses face, ISO has a comprehensive range of standards that can help businesses and organizations all over the world make progress in the three pillars of sustainable development – the environment, economy and society.

 The carbon (or environmental) footprint is increasingly used by governments and societies as the core indicator of our impact on the environment.
 But does one size fit all?
 ISO has produced a briefing note by environmental standards experts that sheds light on the importance of consistency in standards in this field and how they can break down barriers to trade and help to build a more sustainable future.

 On this page you will also find topical information and news postings about how ISO standards support sustainable development.